1. “There are only two types (broad leaf and cut leaf ) and only two colors (red and green) of Japanese maples.”

 2.“Growing Japanese maple from seeds is easy.
 All I need to is to buy seeds of a specific cultivar 10 seeds for $5.00 on EBay and get ten of that tree cheap.”

-False: Propagating Japanese maples from seeds will NOT produce a named cultivar but rather generic non specific Japanese maple since the seed is not true to the mother tree.
-But there is nothing wrong with planting seeds for fun.
+False: Propagating Japanese maples from seeds will NOT produce a named cultivar but rather generic non-specific Japanese maple since the seed is not true to the mother tree.
+There is nothing wrong with planting seeds for fun.
 Many large growers have thousands of plain green or red Acer Palmatum seeds for rootstock production as well as thousands of sprouting seedlings under their many trees.
 From these they may notice an odd one with different color or characteristics.
 They set that one aside and observe it for many years.
 If in fact it is truly different then it is grafted and propagated, named and sold as a brand new cultivar.
 This process is long and involved.

-But growing Japanese maples from seeds is not like growing corn.
-You just can’t just pick them plop then in the ground.
+Growing Japanese maples from seeds is not like growing corn.
+You just can’t just plop then in the ground.
 Harvesting must be done in the fall at specific time, And this is followed by a whole regimen of cold stratification is in your refrigerator for several weeks to several months before you are able plant them.
 Even then your success rate will likely be slim.
-Plant 100 stratified seeds you nay get a 10-20 to germinate (some may take up to two years to do so).
+Plant 100 stratified seeds you may get a 10-20 to germinate (some may take up to two years to do so).
 Those that do make it need extreme care and the majority will eventually succumb without a near perfect growing environment that most of us do not have.
 You should also remember you are adding many years to eventually having a nice full tree.